• Skip to primary navigation

 Check the list of participating restaurants here, on the website of the member-supported NYC tourism marketing agency.
 But do not make your reservations here.

-Lunch is recommended – Not because it’s $13 cheaper, but because dinners usually sell out first and you are likely to have more choice at lunch.
+Lunch is recommended - Not because it’s cheaper than dinner, but because dinners usually sell out first and you are likely to have more choice at lunch.
 Simply, it’s easier to get reservations for lunch than dinner.
 The exception is Wednesday matinee day.

-NYC insider deal – If you have an American Express card (and don’t most of us) – register your card with Amex for this special event, and get $5 back on each $35+ spent at a participating Restaurant Week dining spot.
+NYC insider deal - If you have a Mastercard, register it for this special event, and get $5 back on each $35+ spent at a participating Restaurant Week dining spot.

 Weekends vs. weekdays – Many restaurants do not participate during the weekends, so don’t expect a Saturday night prime time table.